mlte-team/mlte/docs/docs/using_mlte.md

 # Using MLTE

-Now that you've [set up `MLTE`](getting_started.md), you're ready to use it.
-We at the `MLTE` Team believe that effective evaluation starts at the inception of a project, so that's where `MLTE` starts.
+After [setting up `MLTE`](getting_started.md), the process begins at the inception of a project with requirements.
+However, if your team has an existing project you'd like to test using the `MLTE` infrastructure, navigate to the XYZ section for a description of testing a model with `MLTE`.

-## 1. Negotiate Model Quality Requirements
+## Negotiate Model Quality Requirements

-Step 1 is a negotiation - a discussion about requirements - amongst stakeholders, software engineers, data scientists, and anyone else involved in the project.
+To begin the `MLTE` process, teams hold a negotiation - a discussion about requirements - amongst stakeholders, software engineers, data scientists, and anyone else involved in the project.

 - Determine who is facilitating the negotiation and ensure they have reviewed the instructions and content for the negotiation card, which can be found in the `MLTE` user interface.
 (If they have not yet set up `MLTE`, send them to our [Getting Started](getting_started.md) page.)
+They can also reference the [page](negotiation_card.md) in our documentation that shows the content of the Negotiation Card.
     - The most important portion of the negotiation is determining the system goals and their corresponding performance metrics and baseline.
 This ensures you will be able to evaluate if your model is adding value.
 - The negotiation is meant to be a collaborative discussion where all involved parties can agree on project requirements and can discuss some of the technical details that are important.
-- Once the negotiation is complete and the negotiation card is filled in, development can begin.
+- Once the negotiation is complete and the negotiation card is filled in as much as possible, development can begin.
 The negotiation card gives the team a reference for project goals and allows them to plan out their development cycles appropriately.

-## 2. Internal Model Testing (IMT)
+## Internal Model Testing (IMT)

-Step 2 ensues after initial model development has been completed and the team has a model that is ready for a first round of testing.
+After initial model development has been completed, the team will have a model that is ready for a first round of testing.
 In IMT, the development team evaluates how the model performs against its baseline on the chosen performance metrics for each system goal.
 Evaluation in `MLTE` follows this process:

-- Initialize the `MLTE` context.
+1. Initialize the `MLTE` context.
-- Define a preliminary specification.
+2. Define a preliminary specification.
-- Collect evidence.
+3. Collect evidence.
-- Validate results.
+4. Validate results.
-- Examine findings.
+5. Examine findings.

-### IMT: Initialize the MLTE Context
+### 1. Initialize the MLTE Context

 `MLTE` contains a global context that manages the currently active session.
 Initializing the context tells `MLTE` how to store all of the artifacts that it produces.